 An Updated Estate Plan is a Necessity: With a postnuptial agreement in hand agreeing that she and Stan give up claims to each other’s estates (or whatever agreement they reach), Margaret can then go to her estate planning attorney and outline an updated will, including specific assets to be left to her children, and noting the presence of a legally enforceable postnuptial agreement.
 The postnuptial agreement is typically attached to the will so there is no doubt about its presence or wording.
 Since Margaret is concerned about Stan’s sons, she can also include language in her will specifically stating that Stan’s sons are not eligible to inherit from her estate.
 Stan should ideally update his own will at the same time to include language about the postnup and any other terms in the event he dies first.

 The payoff for taking these extra steps?
 For Margaret, once she considered her options and moved forward with both a postnuptial agreement and updated will, she immediately knew that her peace of mind made this process well worth the effort.
 Once she explained to Stan what she was trying to do, and why, he understood and was relieved she had settled the issue before it could be a big issue in their marriage.

 Are you about to enter marriage the second time around?
 Wondering how estate planning and postnuptial agreements could benefit your situation?
 Our attorneys are here to help.
-Please contact us for a free consultation.
+Please contact us for an initial consultation.